Bitmaps and vectors

 - Means of editing: Editing a bitmap involves editing the colours of the pixels that make up its image, whereas editing a vector involves reshaping its lines and curves.
 You can get a feel for the difference by trying to edit bitmap and vector sprites in the Costumes tab in Scratch.
 You can convert between Bitmap and Vector Mode to look at the different options you have for editing bitmaps and vectors.

-If you’re interested to know more about vectors and bitmaps, here are a couple of links for you to check out and have a read of:
+If you’re interested to know more about bitmaps and vectors, here are a couple of links for you to check out and have a read of:

 By Erika Chumpia